 Moderator Ilene Frank is the Chief Curator at the Connecticut Historical Society.

-Robert Burns is the Director of the Mattatuck Museum; a position he has held since 2012.
+Robert Burns is the Director of the Mattatuck Museum.

 Fred Calabretta is Director of Collections Management and Senior Curator at Mystic Seaport.
 He has curated or co-curated a number of exhibitions and has published two books and a number of articles.